How to write PIP notes

 Writing clear PIP notes

-Example: turning a thought into a clear note
+Examples: turning a thought into a clear note

 “I struggle to cook meals.”

-Using GuidedPIP
+Using GuidedPIPs